-On October 28, 2015, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleged that he suffered Guillain-Barré Syndrome ("GBS") as a result of the influenza ("flu") vaccine he received on September 19, 2013.
-(ECF No. 1).
-On December 22, 2016, the undersigned issued a decision awarding petitioner damages based on the parties' joint stipulation.
-(ECF No. 35).
+On January 14, 2016, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
+Petitioner alleged that he suffered Guillain-Barre Syndrome ("GBS") after receiving the influenza ("flu") vaccine on November 7, 2013.
+The case was assigned to the Special Processing Unit ("SPU") of the Office of Special Masters.
+On June 15, 2017, the undersigned issued a ruling on entitlement, finding petitioner entitled to compensation.
+(ECF No. 36).
+On June 21, 2017, the undersigned issued a decision awarding petitioner damages based on the respondent's proffer.
+(ECF No. 40).